 But, if the objector insist upon an interpretation of the passage as it stands in the common version, then let it be so; his position will be by no means less easy to carry.
 His instantaneous translation of souls to Paradise at death, as far as it is fortified by this passage, hangs upon a thread, like the sword of the Syracusan tyrant; and that is, the word "to-day."
 This is a scripture term, and must be explained by the scripture use of it.
 In the sacred writings, then, the term is used to express a period of over two thousand years.
-This use of it occurs in David, as it is written, "To-day if ve will hear his voice, harden not your hearts, lest ye enter not into my rest."5 The apostle, commenting upon this passage about one thousand years after it was written, says, " exhort one another daily, while it is called to-day;" and, "labor, to enter into the rest that remaineth for the people of God."6 Thus, it was called "to-day," when David wrote; and "today," when Paul commented upon it.
+This use of it occurs in David, as it is written, "To-day if ye will hear His voice, harden not your hearts, lest ye enter not into My rest" (Psa.
+95:7-11).
+The apostle, commenting upon this passage about one thousand years after it was written, says, "exhort one another daily, while it is called to-day;" and, "labor, to enter into the rest that remaineth for the people of God" (Heb.
+3:13; 4:11, 9).
+Thus, it was called "to-day," when David wrote; and "to-day," when Paul commented upon it.
 This was a long day; but one, however, which is not yet finished; and will continue unclosed until the manifestation of the rest in the Paradise of God.
-If it be admitted, that we are still in "the day of salvation," then it must be received as true, that we are living "while it is called to-day"-that "to-day" is now; and this "now" will be present until the Lord
+If it be admitted, that we are still in "the day of salvation," then it must be received as true, that we are living "while it is called to-day" - that "today" is now; and this "now" will be present until the Lord Jesus enters into his rest (Psa.
+132:13-18), which he cannot do until he has finished the work God has given him to do (Isa.
+49:5-6, 8; 40:10).
+"Behold, now is the time of acceptance; now is the day," or the "to-day," "of salvation" (2Cor.
+6:2), - a period of time from Joshua to the future glorious manifestation of Christ in the kingdom, to say nothing of "the accepted time" to the patriarchs, before the typical rest of Israel in the promised land.